Rachel Keke

 Rachel Keke Raïssa ([ʁaʃɛl keke ʁaisa]; born 30 May 1974) is an Ivorian-born French politician and former chambermaid.
-A member of the National Assembly since 2022, she represents the 7th constituency of the Val-de-Marne department.
+A member of the National Assembly from 2022 to 2024, she represents the 7th constituency of the Val-de-Marne department.
 She is a member of La France Insoumise (LFI).

 Early life

 Keke was born on 30 May 1974 in Abobo, Ivory Coast.
 Her father was a bus driver and her mother sold clothing, until her death when Keke was 12.
 Her grandfather fought with the French forces during World War II.
-At the age of 16, she began working as a hairdresser and other little jobs.
+At the age of 16, she began working as a hairdresser and other odd jobs.

 Keke moved to France in 2000 (following the 1999 Ivorian coup d'état that overthrew Henri Konan Bédié), taking up a job as a hairdresser in the hair salon of a relative, also finding work as a chambermaid and housekeeper.
 She was naturalised as a French citizen in 2015.

 Career

 Union leader

 A CGT trade union representative between 2019 and 2021, she was one of the leaders of a successful strike by housekeepers at the Ibis hotel in Batignolles, Paris.
-Twenty workers, employed as subcontractors, struck for better pay and improved working conditions beginning in July 2019, and signed an agreement winning virtually all their demands in May 2021.
+Twenty workers, employed as subcontractors, struck for better pay and improved working conditions beginning in July 2019, and signed an agreement winning the majority of their demands in May 2021.

-2022 elections
+Keke began working as a chambermaid at the Ibis Batignolles hotel in April 2003, employed by a series of subcontractors.
+A part-time worker, until 2017 she was unsuccessful in seeking a full-time role.
+She became a housekeeper in 2019.
+Her health was affected by her working conditions, and she went out sick in February 2019.
+Her net monthly salary rose from 1,300 to 1,700 euros thanks to the success of the 2019-2021 strike.
+She said that the job "destroys the body.
+There are carpal tunnel syndromes, tendonitis, back pain...".
+In the course of her work, she also confronted racism and several attempted sexual assaults.